LiskArchive/lisk-sdk/framework/src/modules/README.md

     /**
     * Required.
     *
-    * A unique module identifier, that can be accessed through out the system.
+    * A unique plugin identifier, that can be accessed through out the system.
-    * If some module already registered with the same alias, it will throw an error.
+    * If some plugin already registered with the same alias, it will throw an error.
     *
-    * @return {string} alias - Return the module alias as string.
+    * @return {string} alias - Return the plugin alias as string.
     * */
-    static get alias(){ return 'moduleAlias'; },
+    static get alias(){ return 'pluginAlias'; },

     /**
     * Required.
     *
     * Package meta information.
     *
-    * @return {Object} info - JSON object referring the version, module name, and module author.
+    * @return {Object} info - JSON object referring the version, plugin name, and plugin author.
     */
     static get info(){
         return {